Unit testing: Requires discipline throughout the development process

-To obtain the intended benefits from unit testing, rigorous discipline is needed throughout the software development process.
+Requires version control

 It is essential to keep careful records not only of the tests that have been performed, but also of all changes that have been made to the source code of this or any other unit in the software.
 Use of a version control system is essential.
 If a later version of the unit fails a particular test that it had previously passed, the version-control software can provide a list of the source code changes (if any) that have been applied to the unit since that time.

+Requires regular reviews

 It is also essential to implement a sustainable process for ensuring that test case failures are reviewed regularly and addressed immediately.
 If such a process is not implemented and ingrained into the team's workflow, the application will evolve out of sync with the unit test suite, increasing false positives and reducing the effectiveness of the test suite.

+Limitations for embedded system software

 Unit testing embedded system software presents a unique challenge: Because the software is being developed on a different platform than the one it will eventually run on, you cannot readily run a test program in the actual deployment environment, as is possible with desktop programs.

+Limitations for testing integration with external systems

 Unit tests tend to be easiest when a method has input parameters and some output.
 It is not as easy to create unit tests when a major function of the method is to interact with something external to the application.
 For example, a method that will work with a database might require a mock up of database interactions to be created, which probably won't be as comprehensive as the real database interactions.

-Example

-Here is a set of test cases in Java that specify a number of elements of the implementation.
-First, that there must be an interface called Adder, and an implementing class with a zero-argument constructor called AdderImpl.
-It goes on to assert that the Adder interface should have a method called add, with two integer parameters, which returns another integer.
-It also specifies the behaviour of this method for a small range of values over a number of test methods.
+Examples

+JUnit

+Below is an example of a JUnit test suite.
+It focuses on the Adder class.